ovanr/sokoban/README.md

-# Automated Sokoban Puzzle solver
+# Sokoban Puzzle solver using A* algorithm

 **_This program assumes the puzzle given is surrounded by walls <br/>so no checks are made to see if a box or the cursor moves out of boundaries_**